richard-ian-carpenter/justadatageek.blogspot/README.md

      * Blog #3 (Using `knitr()` function) uses:
             No script availble.
      * Blog #4 (Alcoa Stock Price & LME Aluminum Prices & Quantities) uses:
-            Data from [Quandl](http://www. quandl.com), as noted in the R script.
+            Data from [Quandl](https://www.quandl.com), as noted in the R script.
+            **NOTE:** Quandl was acquired by NASDAQ, so the link to Quandl above gets pointed to [NASDAQ's data services](https://data.nasdaq.com/institutional-investors).
      * Blogs #5, #6, #7, and #8 (the "Thesis Research" posts) use:
             `thesisdata_old.csv`,
             `variables_old.csv`,